taonix/JavaUtils/README.md

-# JavaUtils - Java Class
+# JavaUtils - Open source Java Class

 Hello everyone !
 Welcome to JavaUtils !
 A simple java class for your all projects !